trampgeek/moodle-qtype_coderunner/Readme.md

 that you include the prototype, or all of its children will die on being imported anywhere else!
-Similarly, if you delete a prototype question that's actually in use, all the children will break, giving runtime errors.
+Similarly, if you delete a prototype question that's actually in use, all the children will break, giving "missing prototype" errors.
 To recover from such screw ups you will need to create a new prototype of the right name (preferably by importing the original correct prototype).
 To repeat: